On the season finale of Parks and Recreation, Leslie, Andy and Ben went to California, Tom opened his restaurant and the Unity Concert happened.

 The episode began with Andy, Leslie and Ben standing outside Alcatraz.
 Andy thinks that Michael Bay built it just for The Rock.
-Ben said that he couldn’t believe that Andy could quote the entire film.
+Ben said that he couldn’t believe that Andy could quote Pain and Gain.

 Tom asks everyone to pitch in.
 April, Donna and Craig have to become part time employees.
 Ron has to hurry up with the chairs.
 Everyone has to go into hyper mode.

 Back with Leslie, although she’s been avoiding Grant, he runs into her at the conference.
 He says that he needs to know about the job and that he was going to take her to lunch.
 At the lunch, everyone praises Leslie’s plan and Leslie freaks out like a fan girl.
 You know, typical Leslie business.

 After lunch, Leslie meets Michelle Obama.
 Michelle plugs her Let’s Move campaign and talks about how important national parks are.
 So, Leslie decides that she is going to take the job.
 She tells Ben and he is excited.

 Ben wants to get Pawnee free wifi as a going away present.
 In order to do that, he has to get it from Gryzzl.
 They don’t give it to him because they want to give wifi to bigger towns.
 Ben, seeing the game that he invented, decides to play the Gryzzl creators to prove that Pawnee is great and that he is the creator of the game.
 He won and got Pawnee the wifi.

 When Leslie is presenting her merger plan, the audience laughs at her.
 While Leslie thought that her merger would be easy, it took others more than eight years to succeed.
 She freaks out because Leslie doesn’t have that long because she’s moving.